wangz19/Stack-overflow-datascience-atlas/README.md

 <img src="./pics/new_user_pie.png" alt="drawing" width="500"/>

 Here, we perform further EDA and feature engineering to learn what makes a success question.
 Currently, I set a compose metric combining "question score", "number of answers", "number of comments" and "time to get accepted answer".
 The analysis provide detailed understand on what is a good and attractive question.
 Current analysis is bias by the different community, detailed clustering method will be performed to bias from languages and fields.
+Here is a word cloud for data science related tags.

 <img src="./pics/word_map.png" alt="drawing" width="500"/>